Sarah Bagley is the Executive Director of a non-profit and is currently serving in her first term on the Alexandria City Council.

 She credits her parents for teaching her what it means to work hard and show up for others.
 Her father, a Vietnam Veteran, worked as a shop supervisor at the US Naval Shipyard for more than 35 years, and never missed a day of work if he could avoid it.
 Her mom taught her the value of education, and encouraged her love of reading and being informed about the world around her.
 Sarah worked her way through college at William and Mary to get her BA in Government and law school at The Catholic University of America.
-She worked at two DC based law firms and clerked at the District Court in Montgomery County, Maryland witnessing the inequities that plague our criminal justice system for BIPOC and those who cannot afford to mount a defense.
+She worked at two DC based law firms and clerked at the District Court in Montgomery County, Maryland witnessing the inequities that plague our criminal justice system for marginalized groups and those who cannot afford to mount a defense.

 In 2015, she made the life-changing decision to leave her successful legal career and begin working for an affordable housing non-profit, focused on connecting tenants with community resources.
 Through this work, she's had the opportunity to work with people from every part of the country, from Spanish speaking immigrants in the Rio Grande Valley, to Nepalese immigrants in Fargo, to predominantly Black communities in Georgia and South Carolina.
 These experiences have taught her the value of listening and that there is no one size fits all solution to provide communities what they need to stabilize and improve their circumstances.